lluisemper/vw/docs/AI_USAGE.md

 #### question

-- Show me good patterns using zusthand.
+- Show me good patterns using zustand.

-First time using zusthand and I wanted to speed up learning curve.
+First time using zustand and I wanted to speed up learning curve.